nour-ett/Etre-ou-ne-pas-etre/README.md

 # To Be or Not to Be? 🧠💉
 > A binary classification project applied to synthetic medical data.

-## 🗂️ Context
+## 🗂️ Goal

-The goal is to predict a binary diagnosis from clinical variables, in a realistic and imbalanced environment.
+Predict a binary diagnosis from clinical variables, in a realistic and imbalanced environment.

 ## 👥 Team Members